 • Cyber capabilities to disrupt warhead arming and firing systems, or cause flaws to be introduced into warhead designs, so that any arriving warheads are duds.
 On this last point, foreign "assistance" to North Korea's nuclear program is a problem, but it is also an opportunity.

-Under such conditions, North Korea’s leaders would no longer “own” their nuclear weapons — in a sense, we would.
+Under With such conditions, capabilities implemented, North Korea’s leaders would no longer "own" their nuclear weapons — in a sense, we would.
 And, this is what we would want them to understand.

 Consider the problem of hunting mobile missiles.
 We didn't do a very good job of this during the first Iraq war in 1991.
 But the North Korean problem is different, and systems and technologies for sensing and locating, on-board high performance computing, precision strike, and command and control, have greatly advanced in 25 years.